NVIDIA/NeMo/docs/source/nlp/megatron_finetuning.rst

 Save and Restore
 ^^^^^^^^^^^^^^^^

-Model parallel .nemo files behave the save as all other .nemo files.
+Model parallel .nemo files behave the same as all other .nemo files.
 Calling ``.save_to`` will save a checkpoint for each model parallel rank inside the .nemo file:

 .. code-block:: bash